UPS Ground vs FedEx Ground

 |---|---|---|

-| Choosing one winner and ignoring shipment context | You overpay on segments where the other carrier is better. | Adopt profile-based routing rules by weight, zone, and speed need. |
+| Choosing one winner and ignoring shipment context | You overpay on the segments where the other carrier is cheaper, and at 30 orders a week a $2 gap is roughly $3,120 a year. | Route by package profile (weight, zone, and speed need), and let a per-label rate comparison pick the winner instead of habit. |

 UPS Ground vs FedEx Ground Decision Checklist